Kailash Manasarovar Yatra from Nepalgunj

 Itinerary

-Kailash Manasarovar Yatra from Nepalgunj Itinerary
+Kailash Mansarovar Yatra from Nepalgunj Tour Itinerary for 2026

 Pilgrims arrive in Nepalgunj, the primary transit hub for the Simikot–Hilsa route.
 Upon arrival, transfer to the designated hotel for check-in and rest.
 The day is dedicated to administrative formalities and preparation for the high-altitude journey ahead.
 A comprehensive briefing session is conducted covering flight schedules, baggage limits, altitude precautions, emergency protocols, and spiritual guidelines for the yatra.
 Pilgrims are advised to hydrate well and take proper rest before the mountain flight.